CBHS Health logo

 What to consider when buying prescription glasses

 Your lens prescription will vary depending on your vision needs, lifestyle and eye health.
 It’s best to get your glasses from an optometrist as they can make sure they’re correctly fitted and provide the optimal vision and comfort.
-Your optometrist will talk to you about the distance or reading area that you need.

-Choosing frames to suit your face
+Choosing frames

 Types of lenses

-• standard optical plastic lenses are the cheapest and made from light-weight plastic.
-They are good for single-vision low or medium-strength prescriptions.
+• Standard optical plastic lenses are the cheapest and made from lightweight plastic.
+They are good for single-vision low- or medium-strength prescriptions.

-• lenses for the office work well if you spend a lot of time looking at a computer screen -
+• Occupational lenses, those suitable for use at the office, work well if you spend a lot of time looking at a computer screen.
+The design allows for your vision to easily switch between looking at a screen and walking around the office.

-• aspheric lenses are thinner and flatter and reduce the appearance of “large-eye”
+• Aspheric lenses are thinner and flatter and reduce the appearance of “large-eye”

-if you’re far-sighted or “near-eye” if you’re near-sighted
+if you’re far-sighted, or “near-eye” if you’re near-sighted.

-• high-index lenses are thinner and lighter and work well for strong prescriptions
+• High-index lenses are thinner and lighter and work well for strong prescriptions.

-• multi-focal (progressive) lenses correct both near and long-distance vision
+• Multi-focal (progressive) lenses correct both near- and long-distance vision

-and come in three different price ranges (basic, mid and top range)
+and come in three different price ranges (basic, mid and top range).

 It’s always a good idea to ask your optometrist for advice and to remember that buying the most expensive glasses doesn’t always mean they’re going to be the best quality.